Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Interesting Facts about Costa Rica

 These interesting facts about Costa Rica, a nature rich, biodiverse country in Central America, will hopefully fill a few knowledge gaps.
-Read them if you’re just plain curious about the country or should you have plans to visit.
+Read them if you’re just plain curious about the country or if you have plans to visit.

 Setting for La Finca Rainforest Lodge